nick-haworth/hudl-login/README.md

 ## Running tests

 You can run the tests both Chrome and Firefox by running:

 `npm run wdio`

-You can also specify just a single browser by running (only chrome and firefox are currently available):
+You can also specify just a single browser by running (only chrome and firefox sare currently available):

 `BROWSER=chrome npm run wdio`

 ## Creating Reports

-After the test suite, you can run the command below to create and view the report for that run `npm run openReport`
+After the test suite, you can run the command below to create and view the report for that run

+`npm run openReport`